ysthakur/fred/writeup/writeup.typ

 `File` lives because it has a reference from the `FileCons` object, and it keeps the rest of the bottom cycle alive.
 Thus, all the scanning we did on the bottom cycle was in vain.
 We'll have to go back and re-scan the `File` object.

-Therefore, it is not enough to simply not traverse innocent edges.
+Therefore, it is not enough to simply not traverse known acyclic edges.
 Fortunately, the solution to this is pretty simple.

 == Fixing the quadratic scanning problem

-You may notice above that because we don't traverse innocent edges, processing the `Context` object happens completely separately from processing the `File` and `Expr` objects.
+You may notice above that because we don't traverse references known not to cause cycles, processing the `Context` object happens completely separately from processing the `File` and `Expr` objects.
 We could have processed the `Context` object first, found it to be garbage, decremented the `File` object's reference count, and then processed the `File` and `Expr` objects together.
 This way, all of the objects would have been marked as garbage without processing any PCR multiple times.

 In general, how do we determine which objects should be processed before which objects?
 We can do this based on which objects can reference which objects (directly or indirectly).
 A `Context` object can refer to `File` and `Expr` objects, so it must be processed before them. `File` and `Expr` objects can both refer to each other, so they must be processed together.